Quick Start Guide

 </section>

 And stop right there.
-We've now duplicated a whole chunk of code save for one little tiny bit — limit="5'.
+We've now duplicated a whole chunk of code for one tiny little bit — limit="5'.
 Let's DRY this up (reduce code duplication).

 Hot Tip!